HimanshuR321/SoC-IITB-2025-Trackathon/Week2/README.md

 Welcome to Week 2 of the Trackathon journey.

-Hey champs! was a bit boring — after all, who loves writing markup and writing those css styling all day?
+Hey everyone!
+I know week1 was a bit boring — after all, who loves writing markups and writing those css styling all day?
 But guess what?
 Just like **RCB finally winning the IPL trophy**, your patience is about to pay off.

 Because this week… we enter the realm of **JavaScript — the king 👑 of web development**.